-There was 7 mammal and one bird species detected during the camera trap survey (Table 7).
-The species recorded were similar to previous years and are all common and widespread in the area.
-Three species of introduced mammals were detected, the Red fox, Black rat and a feral Dorper sheep.
-All pose a threat to local species and habitat quality, through predation, competition and browsing damage.
+There was 7 mammal, one reptile and 7 bird species detected during the camera trap survey (Table 7).
+The mammal species recorded were similar to previous years and are all common and widespread in the area.
+The reptile and bird diversity detected this survey is above previous years, however only the Buff-banded rail was unique to the camera survey.
+Two species of introduced mammals were detected, the Red fox and Black rat.
+All pose a threat to local species through predation and competition.
+The Red fox was particularly prevalent across the site.